|

 Ax + By + C = 0

-where A, B, C are integers (Lesson 2), is called the general form of the equation of a straight line.
+where A, B, C are integers, is called the general form of the equation of a straight line.

 Problem 7.
-What number is the slope of each line, and what is the meaning of each slope?
+What number is the slope of each line, and what is its meaning?

 a) x + y − 5 = 0